-It was still widely spoken in 1989, and many people could not even speak Hungarian, but only spoke Swabian.
-With the return to capitalism in 1990, 90% of the 500,000 Saxon population left for Germany, leaving only 50,000 behind.
+It was still widely spoken in 1989, and many people could not even speak Hungarian but only spoke Swabian.
 Mandatory classes in Standard German have been introduced, and Danube Swabian is spoken less often.

-In the Banat (a region encompassing parts of Romania, Serbia and Hungary) alone, there may have been as many as 24 different dialects.
+In the Banat (a region encompassing parts of Romania, Serbia and Hungary) alone, at one time there may have been as many as 24 different dialects.
 Danube Swabian has high intelligibility with Black Sea German, a form of German spoken in the southern Ukraine.

 Kurpfälzisch is spoken in the northern part of Baden-Württemberg from Karlsruhe north to up around Heidelberg and Mannheim.
 This is a Palatinian lect.
 It is unintelligible with Standard German, but it is intelligible with Rhine Franconian in general.
 Even the young people of Heidelberg today no longer understand the dialect of their own city.